 In addition to her service on the MVCC Board, Kahler has been active in a variety of other community organizations, as well, having held board positions on all of them at one point.
 These organizations include the Oneida County and New York State Bar Associations, the YWCA of the Mohawk Valley, the United Way of the Greater Utica Area, Inc., and The Jervis Public Library Association, Inc.

 David Mathis ’70 has been successively serving as a Trustee since his Oneida County Executive appointment in 1977.
-He was vice president of the Board in 2010, and has been chair of the Board three times, with terms held from 1983 to 1987, 2004 to 2006, and 2013 to 2015.
-Mathis is employed as Director of the Oneida County Workforce Development, a position he’s held since 1988.
+He was vice president of the Board from 2002 to 2004 and 2011 to 2013, and has been chair of the Board of Trustees three times, with terms held from 1983 to 1987, 2004 to 2006, and 2013 to 2015.
+Mathis is employed as director of the Oneida County Workforce Development, a position held since 1986.

-Incredibly active in the community, Mathis sits on a variety of other boards including the House of Good Shepherd Board of Trustees, the Mohawk Valley Community Action Agency Board of Directors, the Stanley Center for the Arts Board of Directors, and the Oneida County BOCES Advisory Council for Career and Technical Education.
-Mathis has received many awards for his community involvement.
-Among them are United Way “Hero Award,” the Oneida County NAACP Achievement Award, the Mohawk Valley Psychiatric Center Martin Luther King, Jr. Humanitarian Award, and the Association of Community College Trustees Northeast Trustee Leadership Award.
-And, most recently, was named an Oneida County Historical Society Living Legend.
+Incredibly active in the community, Mathis sits on a variety of boards for organizations including the Mohawk Valley Community Action Agency; Stanley Center for the Arts; New York State Workforce Investment Board; The Arc, Oneida-Lewis Chapter; New York Community College Trustees; Insight House; Association of Community College Trustees; and the Oneida-Herkimer-Madison BOCES School & Business Alliance Program.
+Mathis also has received many awards for his community involvement.
+Among them are United Way “Hero Award,” Oneida County NAACP Achievement Award, Utica College Outstanding Alumnus Award, Mohawk Valley Community College Alumni of Merit Award, New York State Governor’s African Americans of Distinction Award, American Red Cross-President’s Fund Award for Cultural Diversity, Association of Community College Trustees Northeast Leadership Award, and the M. Dale Ensign Trustee Leadership Award.
+Most recently, he was named an Oneida County Historical Society Living Legend.

 Elaine Falvo has served on the Board of Trustees since her appointment in 1988, having been consecutively appointed by three Governors.
 She has served as Chair twice, from 1993-1996 and from 2010-2013.
 She also was the Vice Chair from 1991-1992.
 Prior to retirement, Falvo served as the chief financial officer and treasurer of H.J.
 Brandeles Corp. of Utica, a mechanical contractor.
 Through knowledge gained while employed there, Falvo was a leader in the building of three major facilities at MVCC.
 Falvo has been of member of several other local boards, including New Hartford Board of Education and the board of Faxton Hospital (later the Mohawk Valley Network), from which she has been able to further MVCC’s mission of helping students succeed, especially in the area’s growing career fields.